 North America as a whole has criminal attitude towards the women regardless of their colour, ethnicity, and all the other etceteras.
 What kind of women can endure so much abuse and then be shown as champions or be willing to share personal details on the TV?
 I hate it when they underestimate women.
 I once saved three women from severe abuse while I was studying and struggling for a stable career.
 Was that easy?

 I am finding this very troubling.

 1) U.S. allows girls as young as 12 to get married.

-2) U.S. mostly picks up African-American women to be imprisoned if they are using drugs.
+2) U.S. mostly picks up African-American pregnant women to be imprisoned if they are using drugs.